 Many entrepreneurs make the mistake of launching their startup and forgoing the company’s structure.
 While startups tend to be loose in style, they still require some structure in terms of how they operate.
 Primarily, those structures boil down to two options – product-driven, or market-driven.

-If your startup is product-drive, that means you have an offering of great value and your primary goal is finding an interested market.
-Market-driven startups are the inverse, in that they look what the market-needs and intentionally develop offerings towards providing for those needs.
+If your startup is product-driven, that means you have an offering of great value and your primary goal is finding an interested market.
+Market-driven startups are the inverse, in that they look at what the market needs and intentionally develop offerings towards providing for those needs.
 The style you choose may not be the style your startup ultimately grows into, but it is critical that you choose one at the start, as it will keep your company focused and efficient.

 It is fine to dream of launching a startup that becomes a worldwide phenomenon and household name, but for many businesses and products, that is an unrealistic and unreachable goal.
 You need to be grounded if you want to succeed as an entrepreneur.